dmcaulay/d_script/README.md

 # DScript

-DScript allows you to load a script in multiple processes on multiple servers.
+DScript allows you to load a script a distribute the processing across multiple runners on multiple servers.
 DScript uses Redis to keep track of the script progress and to communicate to the script runners.
-When you run a script there are 3 different parts.
-The master, slaves and runners.

 ## Installation